ilyazkaya/PiggyPenny/README.txt

 Once all transactions have been categorized and consolidated you can analyze the data in any way you want.
 "finance_analysis.py" provides some examples of the insights that you can get about your transaction history.
-The analysis file is organized in the Jupyter Notebook style but with using PyCharm cells in "Scientiffic mode" on.
+The analysis file is organized in the Jupyter Notebook style but with using PyCharm cells in "Scientific mode" on.